seanh/markdown-preview/README.markdown

 wrapped in the HTML template at `~/.markdown-preview-template.html`, `%m` in the template will will be replaced with markdown's output.

+Bind `markdown-preview` to a keyboard shortcut to get one-click preview of markdown text.
+Simply select the text you want to preview in your editor and hit your keyboard shortcut!

 The markdown and web browser commands, the directory used for the output files, and the HTML template can be configured by editing the constants at the top of the python file.